zowe/zowe-explorer-intellij/README.md

 ```

 After the "Kotest" is set up, just click on the green arrow near the test you want to run.

-### To run smoke test:
-1. change values for ZOS_USERID, ZOS_PWD, CONNECTION_URL in src/uiTest/kotlin/auxiliary/utils.kt
-2. run the script smokeTest.sh
-3. if unit tests fail, smoke ui test will be skipped.
-When unit tests are successful, IdeForUiTests will be run
-4. once IdeForUiTests started make it as main window on the screen and do not touch mouse anymore

-Smoke test results: build/reports/tests/test/index.html with report for unit tests,
-build/reports/tests/SUCCESS(FAILURE).txt with quick summary for unit test run (file name depends on test run result),
-build/reports/tests/smokeUiTest/index.html with report for smoke UI test

 **In case of any troubles during plugin usage, feel free to contact us.**